collective/collective.ifttt/README.rst

 --------

 This add-on can be seen in action at the following sites:
-- Is there a page on the internet where everybody can see the features?
+- Coming Soon

 Documentation
 -------------

-Full documentation for end users can be found in the "docs" folder, and is also available online at http://docs.plone.org/foo/bar
+Full documentation for end users can be found in the "docs" folder, and is also available online at http://collectiveifttt.readthedocs.io/en/latest/

 Translations